gooddata/gooddata-ui-sdk/docs/content/en/latest/references/embed_ai_assistant/_index.md

 | itemUrl        | string     | The URL of the metadata object, if opened in GoodData Web interface                      |
 | newTab         | boolean    | Whether the link should be opened in a new tab                                           |
 | preventDefault | () => void | Prevent default behavior of the link click                                               |

+> Note: If `allowNativeLinks` is set to `false` or keep default, in must be implemented `onLinkClick` handler to handle
+> the links in chat messages.
+Otherwise, the links will not be clickable and do not have any effect.

 ## Resetting the chat thread